shopwp/documentation/docs/guides/upgrading-to-pro.md

 # Upgrading to ShopWP Pro

-Welcome to our ShopWP Pro upgrade guide! 👍

 Before we get started, keep in mind that ShopWP and ShopWP Pro are _separate_, independent plugins.
 As a result, you should never have both activated at once.

-You'll want to either use one or the other.
-Also, rest assured that the upgrade process will _not_ remove any content you may have added, including synced product posts, updated settings, etc.
+You'll want to use one or the other.

+Also, the upgrade process will _not_ remove any content you may have added, including synced product posts, updated settings, etc.

 ### 1. Purchase a License Key